G-Core/product-documentation/documentation/storage/manage-s3-storage/configure-aws-sli-s3cmd-and-aws-javascript-sdk/generate-temporary-links-to-files-with-aws-cli-and-s3cmd.md

 - *example-bucket* — the name of the bucket that hosts the file,
 - *image.jpg* — the file you want to share,
 - *60480* — link lifespan in seconds, the maximum is 7 days,
-- *s-dt2.cloud.gcore.lu* — the hostname of your storage that can be found in the "Details" of the storage in your control panel.
+- *s-dt2.cloud.gcore.lu* — the hostname of your storage that can be found in the "Details" of the storage in the Gcore Customer Portal.

 3\.
 Press "Enter".